MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 - Something the user knows, typically a password.
 - Something the user has, such as a trusted device that's not easily duplicated, like a phone or hardware key.
-- Something the user is - biometrics like a fingerprint or face scan
+- Something the user is - biometrics like a fingerprint or face scan.

 MFA supports several forms of verification methods, including the Microsoft Authenticator app, FIDO2 keys, SMS, and voice calls.